ArchipelagoMW/Archipelago/worlds/oot/docs/setup_en.md

 ### Where do I get a config file?

-The Player Settings page on the website allows you to configure your personal settings and export a config file from them.
-Player settings page: [Ocarina of Time Player Settings Page](/games/Ocarina%20of%20Time/player-settings)
+The Player Options page on the website allows you to configure your personal options and export a config file from them.
+Player options page: [Ocarina of Time Player Options Page](/games/Ocarina%20of%20Time/player-options)

 ### Verifying your config file